javalin/website/pages/for-educators.md

 ## Small and unopinionated
 Javalin is just a couple of thousands lines of code running on top of Jetty.
-There is very little magic, making it’s easy to fully understand the control-flow of your program.
+There is very little magic, making it easy to fully understand the control-flow of your program.

 * No annotations
 * No global static state